 To request an assessment or evaluation, please contact your child's campus administrator.

-If your child has been identified with dyslexia, a dyslexia related disorder, or as at risk for dyslexia, you have access to the Talking Book Program through Texas State Library.
+If your child has been identified with dyslexia, a related disorder, or as at risk for dyslexia, you have access to the Talking Book Program, an audiobook resource, through the Texas State Library.

 Frequently Asked Questions

 How can I be involved in supporting my child’s dyslexia intervention?

 How will my child be supported once they have exited from their daily dyslexia instruction?

 How will I be updated on my child’s progress in the dyslexia program?